Phenos/Yarn/roadmap.md

 - Very first char is lost during parsing of tokens
 - An error is always triggered at start:
     Unknown node variant [undefined]
-    5bigmess.state.js:127 Impossible to create assertion without at least a subject and a predicate.
+    Impossible to create assertion without at least a subject and a predicate.

 # Refactoring

-- Move commands into a separate directive
-- Move hotkey into a separate directive
-- Move PromptLoop into a separate directive
+- Make tokenizer more modular with types of "in/out" state handlers

+# EPICS

+- Dialogs and Actors
+- Hints and assistance
+-

 # BACKLOG

-- Errors during should output a trace.
-Ex.: "Unknown node variant"
+- Combine JS and CSS resources with SourceMaps
+- Bring back web fonts locally

 - List available rooms with numbered options

-- Command to "look" - L
-- Command to "move/go" - M/G
-- Command to "inventory" - I
 - Command to "clear log" and show me where I am - C
 - Command to "use" - U - Show objects you can use right now (inventory and in context)
 - Command to "take" - T